 If you experience frequent pain in the jaw area, especially when eating or speaking, you may have TMD.
 Read on to learn about this disorder, and what your dentist can do to help you treat it.

 Wait, Is It TMD or TMJ?

 You may have heard of the pain in the jaw area known as TMD.
 Or maybe you’ve heard it referred to as TMJ.
 So what’s the difference?
 TMJ is actually an acronym that represents the temporomandibular joint, the joint directly in front of your ear that connects your lower jaw to your skull.
 Whereas TMD, or temporomandibular joint disorder/dysfunction, refers to problems with that joint, the jaw, and the muscles that make the jaw work.
 TMD is thought to have a variety of different causes, including arthritis, injury, clenching, grinding, excessive gum chewing, stress, and anxiety.

 Signs & Symptoms

 Most people with TMD will experience pain and sensitivity in the jaw area, sometimes accompanied by swelling.
-That pain can also travel to the neck and shoulders.
-Patients with TMD may also have trouble opening their mouth and may notice that their jaw clicks or locks as they move it.
-It’s possible that TMD can influence the bite, or make it hard for the affected individual to chew their food.
+That pain can also travel to the neck and shoulders or cause difficulty when opening the mouth.
+Patients with TMD may notice that their jaw clicks or locks as they move it, making it hard for the affected individual to bite or chew their food.